Scripture Reference: Daniel 1

 Also, God had given the Hebrews strict laws about food.
 Pork and some other kinds of meat were not to be used at all, and when cattle or sheep were killed, the blood was to be carefully drained from them.
 These rules were not followed in Babylon.
 Daniel felt he would be defiled and dishonour God if he did not keep God’s laws.

 The man in charge of the young scholars considered Daniel’s refusal to eat the king’s food.
 However, the man was afraid to disobey the king.
-What if he gave the Hebrew boys some other kind of food, and then they were not so strong and handsome as the rest of the students?
+What if he gave the Hebrew boys some other kind of food, and then they were not as strong and handsome as the rest of the students?
 Then the king might be angry and cut off the head of the man who disobeyed him.

 Daniel suggested a ten-day test.
 The Hebrew boys would eat vegetables and drink water instead of sharing the king’s food and wine.
 The man agreed to try it.
 If the boys became weaker in ten days, then he would insist that they eat what the king ordered.
 The test proved that the Hebrew’s diet was best, so it was continued.